-My research interests include most aspects of computer and embedded-system security, with emphasis on low-level and binary analysis.
+My research interests include most aspects of computer and embedded-system security, with emphasis on hardware security as well as low-level and binary analysis, forensics and reverse engineering.

 Since 2005, I have been working as an independent security consultant specialized on binary vulnerability analysis for enterprise environments.

-Among my references are a notable financial institution and large scale enterprises.
+Among my references are a notable financial institution as well as several large scale enterprises.
 Since then, I have been responsible for the discovery of more than 100 critical vulnerabilities in leading enterprise products.

-Since 2012, I'm also business director of the IT security company Trustworks KG.
+Since 2012, I'm also managing director of the constantly growing IT security company Trustworks KG.

-Starting with 2007, I have been involved with the following courses:
+Starting with 2007, I am or have been involved with the following courses: